SEPECAT Jaguar: Persian Gulf War

-France committed military assets to the Gulf War coalition; in October 1990, eight Jaguar A aircraft along with several Mirage F1CR reconnaissance aircraft were sent to the Middle East.
+France committed military assets to the Gulf War coalition; in October 1990, eight Jaguar A aircraft and several Mirage F1CR reconnaissance aircraft were sent to the Middle East.
 The Mirages, which had more advanced avionics, acted as guides for the Jaguars.
-Owing to obsolete navigational systems being unable to provide the accuracy required, both French and British Jaguars were quickly modified with GPS receivers, RAF Tornados also required adaption to a lesser extent.
-The French Jaguar force in Saudi Arabia built up to a maximum of 28 aircraft, which carried out 615 combat sorties, with one Jaguar damaged by an Iraqi surface-to-air missile.
+Because their obsolete navigational systems were unable to provide the accuracy required, both French and British Jaguars were quickly modified with GPS receivers; RAF Tornados also had to be modified, but to a lesser extent.
+The French Jaguar force in Saudi Arabia grew to a maximum of 28 aircraft and carried out 615 combat sorties, during which one Jaguar was damaged by an Iraqi surface-to-air missile.
 Typical targets were Iraqi armoured units, Scud missile sites, and naval vessels.

 On 17 January 1991, 12 French Jaguars bombed Ahmad al-Jaber Air Base, Kuwait; three were damaged in the attack but all returned to base.
 On 26 January, RAF Jaguars and Tornados raided several Silkworm missile batteries in Kuwait to encourage the perception of an imminent amphibious invasion to liberate the country.
 On the 30th, two RAF Jaguars destroyed a Polnochny-class landing ship with rockets and cannon.
 The Iraqi Republican Guard, entrenched on the Kuwait-Saudi border, were subjected to a continuous intensive bombing campaign for weeks to demoralise them, allied Jaguars forming a portion of the delivering aircraft.
 The Jaguars also performed valuable reconnaissance of the combat area for Coalition forces.
 Both nations' Jaguars were withdrawn from the region in March 1991, at the end of Desert Storm.

-Subsequent Operations
+Subsequent operations

 In Operation Deliberate Force in 1995, six Jaguars based in Italy conducted 63 strike missions.
 The last Jaguars in French service were retired in 2005, being replaced in the ground attack roles by the Dassault Rafale.